-In this tutorial, you'll learn how to estimate age, gender, and emotions of a face using Face SDK.
+In this tutorial you'll learn how to estimate age, gender, and emotions of a face using Face SDK.
 The result will be displayed next to the detected face.
 This tutorial expects that you already have a project with face detection in a video stream or on an image.
-You can learn how to detect faces in a video stream in the tutorial Face Detection and Tracking in a Video Stream.
-In this tutorial, we estimate age, gender, and emotions on the image.
+You can learn how to detect faces in a video stream in the [Face Detection and Tracking in a Video Stream] tutorial (/docs/tutorials/face_detection_and_tracking_in_a_video_stream).
+In this tutorial we estimate age, gender, and emotions on the image.

 You can find the tutorial project in Face SDK: examples/tutorials/age_gender_and_emotions

-QImage image.
-Set the parameters of labels with information about gender, age, and emotions (size and style of text).
+QImage imagefield.
+Set the parameters of labels with information about gender, age, and emotions (text size and style).

 text_element_position.
 These elements are displayed to the right of a detected face, one below the other.

-AgeGenderEstimatorand estimate gender and age.
-When calling this method, specify the configuration file
+AgeGenderEstimatorobject and estimate gender and age.
+When you call this method, specify the

-RawSampleobject, which stores the face information and calculate the point taking into account the indent
+RawSampleobject, which stores the face information and calculate the point, taking into account the

 - Estimate gender and age of a face

 pbio::AgeGenderEstimatormethod.
 Display the age group based on the estimated age.
 Four age groups are available: